- President's Engagement Prizes

 The application includes:

-Applicants submit complete materials to CURF by Feb 4.
-2013.
-CURF will select the nominees, and forward the application to the central Udall committee for consideration by its due date, March 5.
+Applicants submit complete materials to CURF by February 22, 2016, at 9:00am.
+CURF will select the nominees, and forward the application to the central Udall committee for consideration by its due date, March 2.
 Udall makes decisions and announces its winners fairly quickly.
 In addition to the tuition support, Scholars will attend a four-day orientation in August to meet with other Scholars, elected officials and environmental and tribal leaders.